microsoft/aed-rust-learn-content/automated-tests/includes/0-introduction.md

 ## Prerequisites

-For this learning module you'll need a development environment already set up.
-If you need to review how to acheive that you can take a look at our first learning module: "Get started with Rust".
+- Have your Rust development environment set up.
+- Know how to create, edit, and run Rust code by using Cargo.
+- Know how to create functions.
+- Understand how control flow, specifically `if` statements work in Rust.